Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 - perhaps we are using too much data in one go to compare differences.
 - there is some indication that

-# 4.2 Dataset uncertainty and Upper Severn floods
+# 4.2 Dataset uncertainty during Severn high flow events
 We examine 6 major Severn-wide high flow events between 2000-2008 (i.e. those above 95th percentile in each of the Abermule, Plynlimon, Bewdley, Buildwas and Dolwen catchments).
 <img src="figures/upper_severn_floods/uppersevern_flood_events_differences.png" width="700">